Student Experiences in Public Health

-Browse our student experiences catalog on our website.
-Once you see a project you would like to complete, email us at email@example.com attaching a pdf copy of your resume and cover letter.
+Browse our 2022 Practicum catalog.
+Once you see a project you would like to complete, contact us and we will ask for a pdf copy of your resume and cover letter.
 The cover letter should include the title of the project you are interested in completing along with how this experience can be mutually beneficial to you and LMPHW.

-If you do not see an opportunity that fits your needs and have an idea for a project, please send your cover letter and resume to firstname.lastname@example.org.
-Please include your project idea in your documents.
+If you do not see an opportunity that fits your needs and have an idea for a project, contact us and we will ask for your cover letter and resume as well as your project idea.

-Student experiences cohorts (unless agreed upon by LMPHW and academic institution) will start January, May, and August of each year.
-To apply for each cohort, please submit your application by the following dates:
+Student experiences cohorts (unless agreed upon by LMPHW and academic institution) will start January, May and August of each year.
+To apply for each cohort, please contact [email protected] for application deadlines and questions.